Joining Endeavour Harmony Chorus - Come and sing with us !

 - Improve your health and fitness (singing is a physical activity!)

 - One night during the week that is for just for you!

 - Coaching by international vocal and performance coaches

 Are you ready to learn?

-- Posture and breathing
+- Alignment and breathing / support

 - Rhythm and tempo

-- Showmanship and physical expression
+- Visual communication / physical expression

 - Much more!